jakshi/lysenko.dev/content/post/2016-2017-years-sum-up.md

 # Two might-have-been dream in this year:

 * I could sleep 8 hours per day - but I constantly find some excuses.
-* I might talk in Thai alrady, but I'm too lazy to practice Thai.
+* I might speak Thai already, but I'm too lazy to practice Thai.

 # What did not go well